 Smell Words is a collection of 160 words, small articulations in a sea of pleasure and exaltation, created in collaboration with Noele Lusano.

 Get your copy of Smell Words + the first zine, Smelling Is Forgetting the Name of the Thing One Smells + two paper strips dipped in special edition scents to enjoy and find the words for. $10 shipped.
-Temporarily sold out, but a new print run is in the works.
-To get on the list for the next print run, send me a message.
+To order, send me a message.

 Risograph printed by Paper Press Punch.